-TF is used to give an overall hierarchical description of an application area by specifying the activities within this application domain and in particular their more detailed representation as a set of sub-activities with ordering constraints imposed.
-Plans are generated by choosing suitable "expansions" for activities in the plan (i.e. refining those activities) and including the relevant set of more detailed sub-activities described therein.
+TF is used to give an overall hierarchical description of an application area by specifying the possible activities within the application domain and describing how those activities can be "expanded" into sets of sub-activities with ordering contraints imposed.
+Plans are generated by choosing suitable expansions for activities in the plan (i.e. refining those activities) and including the sets of more detailed sub-activities described by the chosen expansions.
 Ordering constraints are then satisfied to ensure that asserted effects of some actions satisfy, and continue to satisfy, conditions on the use of other actions.
-Other constraints, such as a time window for the action and resource usage, are also included in the description.
-These descriptions of actions form the main structure within TF - the schema.
-Schemas are also used in a completely uniform manner to describe tasks, set to the planning system, in the same formalism.
-Other TF structures hold global information and heuristic information about preferences for choices to be made during planning.
+Other constraints, such as a time window for the action and restrictions on resource usage, are also included in the descriptions.
+These descriptions of actions form the main structure within TF-the schema.
+Schemas are also used in a completely uniform manner to describe tasks set to the planning system, in the same formalism.
+Other TF structures hold global information of various sorts and heuristic information about preferences for choices to be made during planning.